Same tools, same blind spots

 await db.update(users).set({ plan }).where(eq(users.id, userId))

-}src/app/actions/admin.ts CRIT server-action-auth 'deleteAccount' performs mutation without auth check CRIT server-action-auth 'changeSubscription' performs mutation without auth check'use server'
+}src/app/actions/admin.ts WARN server-action-auth 'deleteAccount' performs mutation without auth check WARN server-action-auth 'changeSubscription' performs mutation without auth check'use server'

 export async function deleteAccount(userId: string) {